 (c) Represents the full grant date fair value of awards under ASC 718.
 Generally, the full grant date fair value is the amount the Company expenses in its financial statements over the award's vesting period.
-Assumptions used in the calculation of the amounts for stock option awards and performance awards are included in Notes 2 and 16 to the Company's audited financial ents in our 2023 Annual Report statements in our 2023 Annual Report.
+Assumptions used in the calculation of the amounts for stock option awards and performance awards are included in Notes 2 and 16 to the Company's audited financial statements in our 2023 Annual Report.